roboskel/hpr/README.md

 	python offline_test.py <.mat_file_path> <classifier_path> <pca_object_path> <timewindow> <frames for walls>

+#h)offline_test_with_metrics.py :
+Runs the specified classifier on a .mat file instead of a topic, and generates a classification_results.mat file that contains its results.

+	Command line use :

+	python offline_test_with_metrics.py <.mat_file_path> <classifier_path> <pca_object_path> <timewindow> <frames for walls>

-#h)Library files
+#i)Library files
-	todo
+gridfit.py, myhog.py and mytools.py are libraries used to run the code.
+They were pre-written by others or ported to python.

+#j)online_calibration_node.py, optimal_test.py
+These two python files are not used anymore.
+They are still here just for legacy reasons and in case something new comes to our mind.
+You can freely ignore them.

+#k)ideal_data.mat
+This .mat file contains the basic information regarding the laser scans.
+It is not used by any of our currently used scripts, but it's still here for the sake of completeness and future reference.

 RECOMMENDATION:

+	1) Run the Sample Run first.
+It will help you understand what each .py does.
-	Use same timewindow, and wall set time for each training set, and use the same values when evaluating
+	2) Use same timewindow, and wall set time for each training set, and use the same values when evaluating.